 Privacy Policy

-This policy relates to Bayley Stuart Capital Pty Ltd and its related bodies corporate including Bayley Stuart Funds Management Limited ACN 654 735 930, Bayley Stuart Investment Management Pty Ltd ACN 654 734 602, Bayley Stuart Operations Pty Ltd ACN 654 734 719 and its other subsidiaries and their employees (“Bayley Stuart”, “we”, “us” and “our”).
+This Privacy Policy relates to Bayley Stuart Capital Pty Ltd ACN 609 647 556 and its related bodies corporate including Bayley Stuart Funds Management Limited ACN 654 735 930, Bayley Stuart Investment Management Pty Ltd ACN 654 734 602, Bayley Stuart Operations Pty Ltd ACN 654 734 719, Bayley Stuart Pty Ltd ACN 051 296 112, its other subsidiaries and their employees, (“Bayley Stuart”, “we”, “us” and “our”) and any managed investment scheme for which a member of the Bayley Stuart group is the trustee or manager (“Bayley Stuart Funds”).
 Bayley Stuart recognises an individual’s right to privacy and understands that the protection and confidentiality of your personal information is important to you.

-This policy outlines the type of personal information we collect, as well as how it is collected, used, stored and protected by us having regard to the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act).
+This Privacy Policy outlines the type of personal information we collect, as well as how it is collected, used, stored and protected by us having regard to the Australian Privacy Principles (APPs) contained in the Privacy Act 1988 (Cth) (Privacy Act).
 We may also provide you with additional information about how we will use your personal information at the time that it is collected.

 Personal Information